boosters-research/distributed/README.md

 ## Usage

-Distributed is built as a single program in Go.
+Distributed is built as a single Go program.

 ### API Key